 December 12, 2016 – A man who claims had was forced to undergo three hernia repair surgeries with the Physiomesh patch has filed a products liability lawsuit against Ethicon in U.S. District Court in Massachusetts.
 The three failed surgeries have caused Plaintiff David Watring both physical and mental pain and suffering, as well as “substantial physical deformity,” according to the lawsuit.
 Watring further alleges that he suffered financial setbacks from his inability to work due to his injuries.

 Florida Woman Alleges Complications from Physiomesh Hernia Repair Surgery

 October 18, 2016 – A woman from Florida who was allegedly injured after undergoing hernia repair surgery with Physiomesh Flexible Composite Mesh has filed a products liability lawsuit against Ethicon.
 Plaintiff claims she suffered complications including persistent abdominal pain, diminished bowel motility, and bowel obstructions after receiving Physiomesh in 2014.
 She underwent a second surgery in 2015 to remove the hernia patch, which was unsuccessful and left her with mesh stuck in her bowels and abdominal walls, according to the lawsuit.

 Physiomesh Lawsuit Filed in Illinois

 October 3, 2016 – A man who claims he was seriously injured by Ethicon’s Physiomesh hernia patch has filed a products liability lawsuit in the Southern District of Illinois.
-According to the complaint, Plaintiff underwent surgery with Physiomesh in 2013, and later began suffering extreme abdominal pain, chills and redness on his abdomen.
+According to the complaint, Plaintiff underwent surgery with Physiomesh in 2013 and later began suffering extreme abdominal pain, chills, and redness in his abdomen.
 It was determined that the device had become infected, causing 2 abdominal abscesses and an intestinal fistula.

 First Physiomesh Lawsuits Prepared for Trial